 The college is a leading centre for the study of modern history, international relations, economics, development studies, politics and anthropology of different regions of the world.

 The college accepts candidates whose research proposal or statement of purpose demonstrate strong linkages to the college’s research areas and specialisms.
-Full details of the courses for which the college accepts students in the Social Sciences Division, Humanities Division and Department for Continuing Education are given on the St Antony's College website and you are advised to read this information carefully prior to applying.
+Full details of the courses for which the college accepts students are shown in the Courses section of this page.

 The following area studies centres and programmes are part of or associated with the college:

 - African Studies Centre